Unlocking the Benefits

 Read more

-Offering multiple treatment options for the same condition provides better health outcomes often without an increase in cost.
-Breadth of access to new medicines is a key value of private drug coverage plans.
+Offering a range of treatment options leads to better health outcomes, often without increasing costs.
+This breadth of access to new medicines is one of the key advantages of private drug plans.

 Read less